 There are many such courses after 12th which students can do these courses according to their interest.

-A slew of options are available for the students who have done their 12th and want to make their career.
+A slew of options is available for the students who have done their 12th and want to make their career.

-Follow some of the5 vocational courses after class 12 below.
+Follow some of the the5 vocational courses after class 12 below.

 The non-professional courses are Politics, English Literature, History, Sociology, Philosophy and many more.

-These are the basically training course for all those students who wish to develop their technical skills and want to build their future.
+These are the basic training course for all those students who wish to develop their technical skills and want to build their future.